New year, new you!

 Bozzuto is a private real estate services company with four operating divisions: development, construction, property management, and home building.
 Bozzuto leads the industry by delivering residential living experiences that embolden communities.
 The company focuses on its employees’ professional growth to ensure it sustains its hallmark of quality resident service, innovative designs, and extraordinary community experiences.

-Expedite Financial is a modern consumer lending platform that uses technology to make it easier for creditworthy borrowers to access the money they need to buy homes.
-Founded in 2014 by Jeff Foster and Lukasz Strozek, Expedite is re-imagining the entire financing process from the ground up so that borrowers are empowered to make informed financial decisions, leading to financially healthy lives.
+Clara Lending is a modern consumer lending platform that uses technology to make it easier for creditworthy borrowers to access the money they need to buy homes.
+Founded in 2014 by Jeff Foster and Lukasz Strozek, Clara Lending is re-imagining the entire financing process from the ground up so that borrowers are empowered to make informed financial decisions, leading to financially healthy lives.

-As a startup, Expedite is looking to double in size during the first half of the year, especially in engineering.
+As a startup, Clara Lending is looking to double in size during the first half of the year, especially in engineering.

 11. Dow Jones